ctnava/rxtechnotes/sop/rx_fill.md

 #### 4.1 Pharmacist Verification

-- Place filled prescription and pamphlet in the **verification queue**
+- Place prepared prescription and pamphlet in the **verification queue**
-- Pharmacist verifies:
+- Pharmacist verifies the final product & paperwork:
+  - original prescription
+  - No potential interactions or contraindications on patient profile
   - Product matches the label and NDC
   - Proper quantity and packaging
   - Clarity and correctness of directions
-  - No potential interactions or contraindications on patient profile

 #### 4.2 REMS Compliance